CUNY-CL/yoyodyne/README.md

 architecture for the encoder(s), but it is possible to override this with additional flags.
 Supported values for `--arch` are:

 -   `attentive_gru`: This is an GRU decoder with GRU encoders (by default) and an attention mechanism.
 The initial hidden state is treated as a learned parameter.
--   `attentive_lstm`: This is an LSTM decoder with LSTM encoders (by default) and an attention mechanism.
-The initial hidden and cell states are treated as a learned parameter.
+-   `attentive_lstm`: This is similar to the `attentive_gru` but instead uses an LSTM decoder and encoder (by default).
 -   `gru`: This is an GRU decoder with GRU encoders (by default); in lieu of an attention mechanism, the last non-padding hidden state of the encoder is concatenated with the decoder hidden state.
--   `hard_attention_lstm`: This is an LSTM encoder/decoder modeling generation
-    as a Markov process.
+-   `hard_attention_gru`: This is an GRU encoder/decoder modeling generation as a Markov process.
 By default, it assumes a non-monotonic progression over the source string, but with `--enforce_monotonic` the model must progress over each source character in order.
 A non-zero value of `--attention_context` (default: `0`) widens the context window for conditioning state transitions to include one or more previous states.
+-   `hard_attention_lstm`: This is similar to the `hard_attention_gru` but
+    instead uses an LSTM decoder and encoder (by deafult). `--attention_context` (default: `0`) widens the context window for conditioning state transitions to include one or more previous states.
--   `lstm`: This is an LSTM decoder with LSTM encoders (by default); in lieu of an attention mechanism, the last non-padding hidden state of the encoder is concatenated with the decoder hidden state.
+-   `lstm`: This is similar to the `gru` but instead uses an LSTM decoder and encoder (by default).
--   `pointer_generator_lstm`: This is an LSTM decoder with LSTM encoders (by default) and a pointer-generator mechanism.
-Since this model contains a copy mechanism, it may be superior to an ordinary attentive LSTM when the source and target vocabularies overlap significantly.
+-   `pointer_generator_gru`: This is an GRU decoder with GRU encoders (by default) and a pointer-generator mechanism.
+Since this model contains a copy mechanism, it may be superior to an ordinary attentive GRU when the source and target vocabularies overlap significantly.
 Note that this model requires that the number of `--encoder_layers` and `--decoder_layers` match.
+-   `pointer_generator_lstm`: This is similar to the `pointer_generator_gru` but
+    instead uses an LSTM decoder and encoder (by default).
--   `pointer_generator_transformer`: This is a transformer decoder with transformer encoders (by default) and a pointer-generator mechanism.
-Like `pointer_generator_lstm`, it may be superior to an ordinary transformer when the source and target vocabularies overlap significantly.
-When using features, the user may wish to specify the n umber of features attention heads (with `--features_attention_heads`; default: `1`).
+-   `pointer_generator_transformer`: This is similar to the `pointer_generator_gru` and `pointer_generator_lstm` but instead uses a transformer decoder and encoder (by default).
+When using features, the user may wish to specify the number of features attention heads (with `--features_attention_heads`).
 -   `transducer`: This is an LSTM decoder with LSTM encoders (by default) and a neural transducer mechanism.
 On model creation, expectation maximization is used to learn a sequence of edit operations, and imitation learning is used